Happyr/developer.happyr.com/_posts/2018-02-02-workflow-process-manager.md

 {% endhighlight %}

 A workflow is very similar to a state machine, containing places and transitions, where places refer to "states".

-To read more about configuring and setting up your own workflow, please see the Symfony documentation: [here](https://symfony.com/doc/current/components/workflow.html)
+To read more about configuring and setting up your own workflow, please see the [Symfony documentation](https://symfony.com/doc/current/components/workflow.html)

 ## Solution
 The first thing to do in your controller would be to retrieve your state machine from the service container: